"In the end… you really did bring me to Japan."

 I crossed my legs, resting my chin on my hand.

-"You'll be staying there for a while."
+"You'll stay there for a while."

 Kohaku leaned forward.
-"What about you?"

 "The Holy Grail War is about to begin."